TheMonk2121/ai-dev-tasks/400_project-overview.md

 * **`000_backlog.md`**: Prioritized list of future enhancements and features for systematic development planning with AI scoring system.
 * **`001_create-prd.md`**: Guides the AI in generating a Product Requirement Document for your feature.
 * **`002_generate-tasks.md`**: Takes the PRD markdown file as input and helps the AI break it down into a detailed, AI-optimized implementation task list.
-* **`003_process-task-list.md`**: Instructs AI agents on how to process the generated task list with state management, auto-advance, and HotFix generation.
+* **`003_process-task-list.md`**: Instructs AI agents on how to process the generated task list with state management, auto-advance, and HotFix generation (optional legacy helper).

 ### **Automation & Tools:**
 * **`100_backlog-automation.md`**: Documents the AI-BACKLOG-META system for automated backlog management and scoring.